OzleSig/tic-tac-toe/README.md

 # Tic-tac-toe
 This is my repo for a pygame enhanced tic tac toe game.
+I have already made a tic tac toe game played from the terminal, so this will be a continuation of that project.

 ## Progress so far
-I have played around with pygame and been able to draw a square which moves around with events (up, down, left and right).
-I have also drawn a grid with variables for sizing and positioning.
-I have added the mouse location (x, y) which is being printed on terminal when running.
+* Drawn grid with variables for sizing and positioning (I might change this later to depend on the screen size)
+* Grid position of the mouse (collision detection)

 ## Planned changes
-Next I will be printing the coordinates of the grid the mouse is in instead of the screen location.
-Apparently this is called collision detection.
+* Change the colour of the grid box hovered over
+* Bring in tic tac toe game logic